 What are HCCs and why do I need to know about them?

-Hierarchical Condition Categories (HCC) is a coding system developed by Medicare to pay Medicare Advantage insurance companies based on demographics and the disease burden of the beneficiaries.
-Be sure to review the complete list of related HCC and risk diagnosis coding resources.
+Hierarchical Condition Category (HCC) is a coding system developed by Medicare to pay Medicare Advantage Organizations based on demographics and the disease burden of the beneficiaries.
+It is a method or predicting future costs.

 With the shift from volume to value, many medical practices joined Accountable Care Organizations (ACOs), or are participating in Advanced Payment Models (APMs) or have negotiated risk-based contracts with their commercial payers.
 In these instances, the medical practice continues to be paid for individual services based on the CPT code submitted on the claim form.

-However, there is an end of contract year adjustment based on the cost of caring for the panel of patients, Quality metrics and the HCC score.
+However, there is an end of contract year adjustment based on the cost of caring for the panel of patients, quality metrics and the HCC score.
+Using a measure of how sick a population of patients is normalizes the risk.
 Commercial payers may use a proprietary system rather than HCC coding.
 This post will describe HCC coding because it is used by many payers.
 But the principles of risk adjusted diagnosis coding are the same whether the payer is using HCCs or their own proprietary system.

 The first factor in developing a risk score for an individual patient is demographics.